ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### cutToFirstSignificantSubdomainWithWWW

-Returns the part of the domain that includes top-level subdomains up to the “first significant subdomain”, without stripping "www".
+Returns the part of the domain that includes top-level subdomains up to the "first significant subdomain", without stripping `www`.

 **Syntax**